January 13, 2023

 Massaging affected areas in a circular and upward motion will help break down scar tissue that has accumulated and increase blood circulation, which will help reduce the look of stretch marks overall7.

-Soothing bath soaks containing ingredients like oatmeal will not only hydrate your skin, but will help you relax and unwind.
-When you’re stressed, your body releases hormones that can interfere with or slow down your skin’s natural healing process.
+Bubble wash containing ingredients like like watercress and indian cress extracts will not only hydrate your skin, but will help you relax and unwind.